 IMPORTANT: Applications are reviewed by the Foundation’s Distribution Committee in a “blind” review process.
 Thus, the Committee does not know which schools or teachers are applying.
 In order to maintain the integrity of the process, DO NOT include the name of any teachers or schools in the body or title of the application, otherwise your application will be automatically denied.

 If your grant application is approved, you must submit a Final Report to the Foundation at the completion of the project.
-Final Report forms will be available on our website and are due by June 3, 2015.
+Final Reports are availabe on our website at www.fwhps.org and are due by June 3, 2016.